 For further information about the ground-based ASIs, see the below figure.
 You can find details about raw data for the ASIs on the Data page.

-All ephemeris data is obtained from the Satellite Situation Center.
+All ephemeris data is obtained from NASA's Satellite Situation Center.
 Satellite position is shown as a geographic footprint of the North and South magnetic field trace.
 For low earth orbiting satellites (Swarm, DMSP, e-POP), we show the footprint of the satellite in the concurrent hemisphere, conjugate position is not shown.
 However, for highly elliptical orbits (THEMIS, RBSP, MMS, Cluster), we display both the concurrent and conjugate footprint location, providing the actual satellite position is not near the equator (+/- 20° lat).